DevExpress/devextreme-documentation/api-reference/10 UI Components/dxScheduler/1 Configuration/resources/dataSource.md

 Please review the following notes about data binding:

-- If you wrap the store into the **DataSource** object explicitly, set the [paginate](/api-reference/30%20Data%20Layer/DataSource/1%20Configuration/paginate.md '/Documentation/ApiReference/Data_Layer/DataSource/Configuration/#paginate') property to **false** to prevent data from partitioning.
+- If you explicitly wrap the store in the **DataSource** object, set the [paginate](/api-reference/30%20Data%20Layer/DataSource/1%20Configuration/paginate.md '/Documentation/ApiReference/Data_Layer/DataSource/Configuration/#paginate') property to **false** to prevent data from partitioning.

 - Data field names cannot be equal to `this` and should not contain the following characters: `.`, `:`, `[`, and `]`.